stenhaug/dssg_stanford/README.md

          |---- tech_setup/  <--- for setting up GitLab, etc
          |---- reference/   <--- reference materials for EDA, workflow, git, etc
  |---- daily_material/      <--- what we did each day, organized by week (updated at the end of the day)
+ |---- labs/                <--- group activities
 ```

-Other code is located in project-specific repositorities on GitLab.
+Other code is located in project-specific repositorities on GitLab (for the platelet project, this is `platelet_processing`).
+We will create other repositories with this soon.
+Documentation for the platelet project will all be on the google drive [here](https://drive.google.com/drive/u/3/folders/1n8nHCkGfctX7iPJfWo1N06dgoRBcnBtI).

 #### Tips
-**Make sure you are up-to-date!** In your forked repository - `git pull upstream master` to update!
+**Make sure you are up-to-date!** In your repository - `git pull origin master` to update!

-_Note_: feel free to clone and branch to edit this repo, and put in pull ("merge") requests to get the edits on the website.
+**Note**: feel free to edit this repo and put in pull ("merge") requests to get the edits on the website.